 Continuing to learn and being challenged personally, professionally and creatively feels essential to an alive and engaged practice of psychotherapy.
-Towards this intention I attend a biweekly supervision group that has informed and enriched my practice for over a decade.
+Towards this intention I attend a biweekly supervision group that has informed and enriched my practice for over two decades.
 I maintain ongoing studies, attend regularly attend trainings to update my skills.
 I present workshops in Canada and across the US on the treatment of trauma, and contribute to the field through presentations, writing and publishing.
 I am involved in professional networks and associations such as the Ontario Society of Psychotherapists (OSP) and am registered with the College of Registered Psychotherapists of Ontario (CRPO).

 For the past 17+ years I’ve been an individual, couple and group therapist in hospitals, community mental health agencies, and addiction treatment programs in both urban and rural Ontario while also slowly growing my private psychotherapy practice in downtown Toronto, and East of the city in the Port Hope and Cobourg area.
 Most recently (2003-2013) I was an individual, couple and group therapist and clinical supervisor in the Trauma Therapy Program at Women’s College Hospital in downtown Toronto.
 Providing trauma-focused therapy and clinical supervision was my primary focus and remains a large part of my current practice.
 I have also held clinical positions at CAMH (Centre for Addiction and Mental Health) in Toronto, and worked as a counselor/therapist in various community-based mental health and addiction programs in South Eastern Ontario.

 recent presentations & pursuits

 Self-Care & Safer Spaces.
 Community 101 Workshop.
 Green Wood Coalition.
 Port Hope, ON.